qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 Welcome, thanks for checking out QA Wolf! 😊

 QA Wolf is an [open source](https://github.com/qawolf/qawolf) [Node.js library](https://www.npmjs.com/package/qawolf) for creating browser tests 10x faster.

-Our goal is to provide an out of the box, opinionated solution to create browser tests and run them in CI.
-In other words, a zero configuration browser testing library that "just works."
+It is an opinionated, zero configuration browser testing library that "just works".

-For those that are familiar, we aspire to be the [`create-react-app`](https://github.com/facebook/create-react-app) of browser testing.

 ## How is it 10x faster?

-In our experience as developers, setting up browser tests is very time consuming.
+Setting up browser tests is very time consuming.
 Not only do you need to create the test code, but you also need to figure out how to run your tests in CI.
 QA Wolf helps you to do each of these things in a fraction of the time.

+#### Create Tests Faster

 We believe you should be able to create test code without writing boilerplate or having to learn a new framework.
 As you use your application, your actions are converted to [Playwright](#what-is-playwright) and [Jest](https://jestjs.io/) test code.
 You can use the generated code as is, or edit it as you go along.
 The [interactive REPL](TODOFIXLINK) allows you try out assertions and custom code.

+#### Set up CI Faster

-QA Wolf also does the heavy lifting when it comes to setting up CI.
+QA Wolf does the heavy lifting when it comes to setting up CI.
 With one command, a workflow file is created to run your tests in your CI provider.
 Tests will automatically run in parallel to the extent possible, and you can run them on push or on a schedule.
-Each test run also includes a video recording and detailed logs to make debugging easy.
+Each test run includes a video recording and detailed logs to make debugging easy.

 By speeding up test creation and CI setup, QA Wolf enables you to build a browser testing pipeline in minutes. 🚀🧑‍🚀